 Always love to hear of people giving back to their community.
-Down in Hawkinsville, a former Dawg great is helping to rebuild his former school.
+Down in Hawkinsville, a former Dawg great is helping to

 In recent years, the Lumpkin Street School in Hawkinsville, Georgia, one of 500 Georgia equalization schools built for African-American students during segregation, has fallen into disrepair.
 The town’s Deacons and Stewards Association wants to turn the space into a community center and museum, and a former Georgia football player is helping to make that happen.